 Gardening books will tell you this is a full sun plant, but as we’ve discussed, full sun doesn’t always mean full sun.

 In the brutal heat and humidity of Texas, for example, it appreciates some shade.
 When planted in the shade, the plant will be a bit floppy, and function as a ground cover, which is just what I’m after.

 In sun, it’s more upright, growing from 12 to 24 inches tall.
 A single plant can grow to be 12 to 28 inches wide.

-Like it’s mint cousins, it’s a vigorous spreading herbaceous plant that has a tendency to spread if left unchecked.
+Like its mint cousins, it is a vigorous spreading herbaceous plant that has a tendency to spread if left unchecked.

-Divide Fassen’s catmint as you would any perennial.
-You can get our tips here.
+Divide Faassen’s catmint as you would any perennial.
+You can find our tips here.

-To propagate from cuttings, come springtime, take a sharp knife and cut a 4- or 5-inch piece of stem, just below a leaf.
-Strip off all but the top 3-4 leaves.
+To propagate from cuttings, come springtime, take a sharp knife and cut a four- or five-inch piece of stem, just below a leaf.
+Strip off all but the top three to four leaves.

 You may also be able to find seedlings in local garden centers and online.

 To plant them, just dig a hole about the same size as the container the seedling came in, drop it in, backfill if necessary, and give it a lot of water for the first couple weeks.